Final grade: B-

 Illinois is also one of only a handful of states with reporting requirements for license applications by ex-offenders; its data is by far the most thorough.
 Originally limited to collecting data on just 22 licenses, the state expanded its reporting requirements to nearly 200 different licenses, certifications, registrations, and other credentials.

-In 2018 and 2019, 2,360 people with criminal records applied for an occupational license or similar credential.
-Licenses were granted to 1,618 applicants in more than 90 different occupations—an acceptance rate of 68.5%.
-Among ex-offenders who were granted licenses, nearly half of the licenses were issued by health-related boards.
-The next most popular fields were in private security and real estate, which respectively counted 296 and 288 new licenses issued to ex-offenders.
+Between 2018 and 2020, 3,448 people with criminal records applied for an occupational license or similar credential.
+Licenses were granted to 2,398 applicants in more than 90 different occupations—an acceptance rate of 69.5%.
+Among ex-offenders who were granted licenses, nearly half of the licenses were issued by health-related boards, with private security and real estate accounting for the next most popular fields.
 People with criminal records typically accounted for 1-2% of all new licensees.

-Encouragingly, the state recorded only 25 applicants who were “denied licensure in part or whole because of a criminal conviction,” a denial rate of just over 1%.
+Encouragingly, the state recorded only 67 applicants who were “denied licensure in part or whole because of a criminal conviction,” a denial rate of just under 2%.
 The remaining applicants had yet to complete the licensing application process or their status was otherwise unspecified.

 |Overarching ban on blanket bans||No|